IRA recharacterization

 How do you recharacterize an IRA contribution?

 To change a contribution between two Capital Bank and Trust Company (CB&T) IRAs, complete the Traditional and Roth IRA Recharacterization Request (PDF).
 If you are recharacterizing a contribution into a new CB&T IRA, contact your financial professional for an account application.
-If you do not have a financial professional, use our financial professional locator tool.
+If you need helping finding a financial professional, contact us here.

 What is the deadline for recharacterizing a contribution?